Israel has an unwritten but broadly accepted national security doctrine. These are its parameters and practical applications.

 Despite the difficulties, Israel needs to revert to the traditional offensive use of ground forces on a large scale, assuring maneuverability to achieve battlefield goals.
 A command structure which combines regional commands with mobile strike forces is the right path for the IDF.

-It might be advisable that the IDF establish a missile corps, which will operate a variety of cruise and surface-to-surface missiles across different ranges.
+It might be advisable for the IDF to establish a missile corps, which will operate a variety of cruise and surface-to-surface missiles across different ranges.
 This will relieve the Israel Air Force of some of its missions.
 A new missile corps will facilitate strikes at distant targets regardless of IAF abilities.
 This is important because of the vulnerability of airfields to attack, and because of questions regarding the IAF’s right of passage in airspaces of other nations.

 - To carry out all these decisions Israel must invest a relatively significant part of its national budget and GNP in the development of the military, intelligence and industrial systems that are necessary for this purpose – with a special emphasis on relevant R&D projects.
 Israel invests in such capabilities (5.2% of the GNP in 2018) in proportion to the size of its economy more than the US does, and significantly more than European nations.
 The US military assistance package ($38 billion for FY 2018 to 2027) will continue to be important in financing Israel’s defense needs.
 Israel should not forgo this American assistance, even if it could do so.
 (After all, $3.8 billion a year in US military aid is just one percent of Israel’s GNP).
 The military assistance package holds great symbolic value since it signals a solid US commitment to Israel.
 It also has strategic implications for force buildup, for the replenishing of stockpiles during warfare, and for bolstering IDF capabilities in a post-conflict era.

 The rise in the nature and in the level of threat from several sources in recent years probably will require an increase in the annual defense budget by several billion dollars.
 This means that the IDF budget will demand a higher proportion of GNP.
 As indicated above, the growing threat is the result of increased enemy capacity (quantitatively and qualitatively, i.e., in terms of accuracy) to hit targets in Israel’s rear; as well as the increased threat from countries beyond the horizon, mainly Iran, and of the need to build better capabilities for cyber defense and offense.
 These threats, if realized, might pose a severe strategic danger to Israel, insofar as they may disrupt the IDF’s ability to fight, and could affect the functioning of the home front.
-Therefore, Israel may need to improve certain critical defensive and offensive capabilities with additional budget.
+Therefore, Israel needs to improve certain critical defensive and offensive capabilities with additional budget.

 - Given Israel’s very narrow margin of security, Israeli policy must be cautious and calculated.
 For example, Israel should avoid being drawn into unnecessary wars, and must initiate “preventive wars” only if no other option is available in avoiding greater dangers in the future.
 Israel always should choose a cautious policy in the realm of national security, even if this means giving up the option of “greater gains for greater risks.”
 “Caution is better than a gamble” is the right maxim, in most cases for small countries in general.
 (Israel remains in this category.)